JJSlabbert/iTilt-digital-hydrometer/README.md

   v1.08
   Move cayenne things to function pubToCayenne().
   Hibernate (Switch off) if roll <20 or roll>160.
+  Hibernate if Battery Voltage is less than 3.00 volt.
+This function is located in setup(), so it will not be called if the voltage get under 3 volt while in Configuration Portal.

 # FUTURE DEVELOPMENTS
   1) Add aditional cloud services (Dash Boards), publish to beer apps.